 Is reserved otherwise.

-The Miscellaneous subfield is only present in the broadcast WUR Wake-up frame, which is always a FL WUR Wake-up frame, and contains the Group Addressed BU subfield as defined in Table 9-993f (Miscellaneous subfield of broadcast WUR Wake-up frame).
-The Miscellaneous subfield is reserved in FL WUR Wake-up frames that are not broadcast addressed.
+The Miscellaneous subfield is present if the Length Present subfield is set to 0.
+The Miscellaneous subfield contains the Group Addressed BU subfield as defined in Table 9-993f (Miscellaneous subfield of broadcast WUR Wake-up frame) if the frame is broadcast WUR Wake-up frame.
+Otherwise, the Miscellaneous subfield is reserved. (#3397)